retailzipline/hiring-exercises/grouping/README.md

 ## Interface

 At a high level, the program should take at least two parameters.
-The input file and the matching type algorithm to be used.
+The input file and the matching type algorithm.

 ## Output